EmbarkStudios/cargo-deny/docs/src/checks/licenses/cfg.md

 ### The `clarify` field (optional)

-In some exceptional cases, the crates do not have easily machine readable license information, and would by default be considered "unlicensed" by cargo-deny.
-As a (hopefully) temporary patch for using the crate, you can specify a clarification for the crate by manually assigning its SPDX expression, based on one or more files in the crate's source. cargo-deny will use that expression as long as the source files in the crate don't change.
+In some exceptional cases, a crate will not have easily machine readable license information, and would by default be considered "unlicensed" by cargo-deny.
+As a (hopefully) temporary patch for using the crate, you can specify a clarification for the crate by manually assigning its SPDX expression, based on one or more files in the crate's source. cargo-deny will use that expression for as long as the source files in the crate exactly match the clarification's hashes.

 #### The `name` field